wttech/gradle-aem-plugin/docs/package-plugin.md

 }
 ```

+Note that the method accepts both dependency notations and URLs - bundles could be downloaded from Maven repositories or HTTP/SFTP/SMB servers.

-If bundle is build by other project:
+If the bundle is built by another project:

 ```kotlin
 tasks {